Clifton Hill, Niagara Falls: Miniature golf courses

 Clifton Hill is home to Canada's largest mini-golf course, Dinosaur Adventure Golf, of 70,000 sq. ft.
-In close proximity is Wizards' Golf, an indoor, 18-hole, glow in the dark miniature golf course, and Wild Safari Mini Putt, located inside Adventure City.
+In close proximity is Wizards' Golf, an indoor, 18-hole, glow in the dark miniature golf course, Wild Safari Mini Putt, located inside Adventure City, and SkippArr's Pirate Putt, a glow-in-the-dark mini golf course that is pirate themed, It used to be Guinness World Records Museum.